codec07/DC-2024/README.md

 # Design Championship 2024 - Project by Aarush Mehta
-### Note:- The Project has more folders and files but cannot be attached due to some reasons
+### Note:- The Project has more folders and files but have not been attached due to some reasons

 ## About the Project